| | This is an English

 the Chinese literature - the literature from yesterday and today -

+despite the temporal and cultural distance?
 A digression leads to the discussion of this question, a

 discourse which confronts the two philosophical positions of the